aamays/Yelp/README.md

    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
 - [x] Implement the restaurant detail page.
    - [x] Implement map view of restaurant
+- [ ] Implement a custom switch

+#### Additional

+- [x] Implement CoreLocation and provide search results based on user's current location
+- [x] Ability to call the business from tapping the call section from business details view

 ### Walkthrough